learn-co-students/ruby-oo-inheritance-modules-london-web-021720/README.md

 ## Code Along I: Including Module Methods as Instance Methods

 ***This is a code along exercise.
-Fork and clone this repo by clicking the github link at the top of the page.
-There are no tests to pass.
-Just follow along with the walk-through below to get your code working***.
+Fork and clone this repo by clicking the Github link at the top of the page.
+Follow along with the walk-through below to get your code working.
+Get the tests to pass.***

 ### Step I: Defining Our Module